Change Begins with You and I

 Kheoshi Owens, MBA, Founder of Empress Rules

-Since founding Empress Rules in April 2017, Empress Rules has facilitated Equity focused projects for Centennial District, Global Works Community Fund, The City of Portland, The City of Salem, Miami University, Portland Public Schools, Multnomah County, Portland Children’s Levy and more.
+Since founding Empress Rules in April 2017, Empress Rules has facilitated Equity focused projects for Energy Trust of Oregon, Travel Oregon, The City of Portland, Village Family Capital, Prosper Portland and more.

-I dedicated my life to social justice and promoting Equity for our most vulnerable populations.
+I dedicated my life to Anti-racism, social and economic justice for our most vulnerable populations.
 I believe that every person deserves to be seen, heard, and validated.
 I have worked to promote Equity for BIPOC (Black, Indigenous, People of Color) communities for close to 20 years now, matching 270 youth with mentors in the community and was awarded the Portland Community College Diamond Alumni Award for displaying excellence in the community.

 In conclusion, my mission is to end racism through love; love of my community, and the love of empowering individuals and organizations who understand the importance of inclusiveness.
 I want to empower those who understand that we are better together.
 When people are allotted the freedom and agency to authentic, we are better.
 We are better when we invest in each other.
 As my mentors and those who have come before me have invested in me in hopes of a brighter tomorrow, let me invest in you, and let us invest in each other.
 I want to see you; I want to hear from you.
 I want you to know that you matter.
 I look forward to connecting with you soon!